puppetlabs/gettext-setup-gem/README.md

-# sinatra-i18n
+# gettext-setup gem

-This is a sample project demonstrating the very basics of doing i18n for Ruby projects (including [Sinatra](www.sinatrarb.com/) web apps) using gettext and fast gettext.
-It is fully functional, and you should be able to just do `bundle install && rackup` to get things working.
-The `/` route will show some messages in the locale that best fits your `Accept-Language` header (additional translations most welcome!)
-The `/show` route will just report the negotiated locale.
+This is a simple gem to set up i18n for Ruby projects (including [Sinatra](www.sinatrarb.com/) web apps) using gettext and fast gettext.

 This project sets the default locale to English.
 If the user has set a different locale in their browser preferences, and we support the user's preferred locale, strings and data formatting will be customized for that locale.